destructuring/gitscm-next/README.md

 server.
 If you have the server running elsewhere, you can overwrite the CONTENT_SERVER environment variable.

+UPDATE_TOKEN, GITBOOK_DIR, and GENLANG default to the above examples.
+CONTENT_SERVER defaults to http://localhost:8080

 ## Testing

 To run the tests for this project, run: